New Zealand Bus Travel

 Cook Strait ferry services to and from Wellington in the North Island to Picton in the South Island.
 The Starlighter overnight service features reclining seats with foot and head rests, individual reading lights and air conditioning controls, onboard toilet/washroom facility and makes two refreshment/comfort stops on route.

-If you want to explore and see New Zealand's unique scenic beauty from Wellington, there is a range of 'Hop On/Hop Off' flexi bus and coach passes that can be used on these services, that provides value for money travel.
+If you want to explore and see New Zealand's unique scenic beauty from Wellington, there are a range of flexible 'Book As You Go' bus, scenic coach, ferry travel and sightseeing passes giving you value for money travel.